Feyerabend/bb/workbook/ch02/neumann/README.md

   or diagnose errors.
 For example, you might ask, "Why is this loop not updating the accumulator correctly?" to receive potential solutions or hints.

-- Learning Outcome: Develop problem-solving skills for low-level programming while gaining practice in seeking out debugging support.
+- Learning: Develop problem-solving skills for low-level programming while gaining practice in seeking out debugging support.

 These exercises and projects can help you develop a deep understanding of the von Neumann machine